 John graduated from the University of Southern Mississippi’s School of Music in May of 2017, where he obtained his Bachelor of Music in Violin Performance with Highest Honors.
 While at the University of Southern Mississippi, John was also the 2016 award recipient of The Presser Foundation’s Undergraduate Scholar Award, the Kennard -Washington Distinguished Man of the Year award, and the 2016 Afro-American Student Organization’s Outstanding Leadership Award.
 He furthered his musical studies by pursuing a Master of Music at Louisiana State University’s School of Music, where he successfully led the symphony orchestra as concertmaster during its 2017 to 2019 concert season.
-Earlier this year, John achieved world wide recognition for his stirring rendition of "The Star-Spangled Banner," which was viewed more than 6.5 million times.
+In March of 2019, John achieved worldwide recognition for his stirring rendition of "The Star-Spangled Banner," which was viewed more than 6.5 million times.
+In October 2022, John had a guest appearance on the “Jennifer Hudson Show” where he showcased his world-renowned violin skills.
 John is currently pursuing his Doctorate of Musical Arts degree at The University of Southern Mississippi.
 John's passion and persistence to perform as a violinist has allowed him to be regarded as a musical artist who brings a unique sense of artistry, emotions, and personal interpretations to his audiences.